Our Staff

 Executive Director

-Amanda Plank, a nonprofit leader with a background in animal welfare, has joined Black Pine Animal Sanctuary as the organization’s new executive director.
+Amanda Plank, a nonprofit leader with a background in animal welfare, joined Black Pine Animal Sanctuary as the organization’s executive director in January 2025.

 A graduate of West Noble High School and Purdue University, Amanda previously served as the executive director of Syracuse-Wawasee Trails.
 Prior to that, she served as the director of development and community engagement at Foothills Animal Shelter near Denver.